gudnuf/bolt12-prism/README.md

 ### `prism-update prism_id members` Update an existing prism

-This command has a simpilar sytax as `prism-create`.
+This command has a similar sytax as `prism-create`.
 It takes a new `members[]` json object and updates `prism_id` to have the new members defintion.

 ### `prism-delete prism_id` Deletes a prism

 Running this command will delete a prism object from the data store.
-Note that you MUST delete any prism-bindings before the prism can be deleted.
+Note that any prism bindings related to `prism_id` will also be deleted.

 ### `prism-pay prism_id amount_msat [label]` Executes (pays-out) a prism.

 When run, this RPC command will execute (i.e., pay-out) a prism.
-This is useful if you need to manually execute a prism OUTSIDE of some incoming payment.
+This is useful if you need to manually execute a prism OUTSIDE of some incoming payment, e.g., from [another core lightning plugin](https://github.com/farscapian/lnplay/tree/tabconf/lnplay/clightning/cln-plugins/lnplaylive).

 ### Bindings